janhommes/noREST/cli/README.md

 > Note: NoREST only works with mongodb Sharding, single mongodb nodes are not supported.

 ## Configuration file
-You could also create a .norestrc.json or yaml in the root directory and store the configuration there.
+You could also create a .norestrc.json, yaml or .js in the root directory and store/export the configuration there.
 ```
 {
   "connector": {